 7. Making Important Decisions is Tough

-You’re going to have to make some really hard and really important decisions as you progress down the entrepreneurship path.
+You’ll have to make some really hard and important decisions as you progress down the entrepreneurship path.

-Sean Hopwood, President of Day Translations was just starting out his company when he scored his first big client.
+Sean Hopwood, President of Day Translations, was just starting his company when he scored his first big client.